Crio-Bytes/Miscellaneous/PhotoFrame Application/README.md

 # Introduction

-The app name is MyPhotoFrame Application.
-This app solves the real world problem.
-I mean to say that we click photos in our mobile in free time or in regular days and when it's time to see the photos we open the gallery swipe left and right to see the images.
-This app little bit as same but there are minor differences because the mobile gallery app has some advanced features.

-In this Microbyte, we make an same app but little bit different and easy so feel free.
-In this app, you may have to press the button i.e, left and right to see the images and the images are choosen by us.
+We use mobile gallery in regular days to see the photos, documents, etc. There is a feature of swiping left and right in mobile devices to see the photos.
+In this Microbyte, we will use this "SWIPING" concept and make an app which works same as mobile gallery but little bit different.
+In this app, we don't read any SD card to see the photos.
+Now the  question arise so after completion of an app, what will it do?
+Be patience, we would not do any advanced coding so we just try to make a simple app that has swiping features i.e, left and right button to see the images with their names.
+In this app, Images are selected by us which are provided you to in a img folder(Don't confuse with the screenshot folder).

 After the completion of this app, it may looks like the screenshot we provided you in the images folder which contains screenshot folder.
 Here are some screenshots: